IvanIsCoding/IntroPythonWorkshop/README.md

-    ├── qscu.py                   # The class that represents the shop and accesses a SQLite database ├── test_add.py               # The hello world of unit testing, testing the add function ├── test_qscu.py              # The tests for the qscu.py file we wrote during the workshop
+    ├── qscu.py                   # The class that represents the shop and accesses a SQLite database ├── test_add.py               # The hello world of unit testing, testing the add function ├── test_qscu.py              # The tests for the qscu.py file we wrote during the workshop .

-    ├── Intro to Python.ipynb     # A notebook that condenses all of the code into one python notebook
+    ├── IntroPython.ipynb     # A notebook that condenses all of the code into one python notebook

 ### Interactive Notebook